 You’ll Need Practical, Professionally Supervised, Documented Experience

-Field work by licensed appraiser trainees can be performed only under the direct supervision of an individual who has been a certified residential or certified general appraiser for at least five (5) years, and who by Jan.
-1, 2015, has completed the relevant supervisory trainer course required by the Appraisal Qualifications Board.
+Field work by licensed appraiser trainees can be performed only under the direct supervision of an individual who has been a certified residential or certified general appraiser for at least five (5) years, and has completed the relevant supervisory trainer course required by the Appraisal Qualifications Board.